DianaVashti/blackjack-console-game/README.md

 # Team name: obsequious-mara, Members: DianaVashti
 # goal #228 Goal Design and Build

+This goal was to design and demo a goal to be added to the goal library.
+The goal description has a PR that been issued against the GuildCrafts repo.
+The contents of that PR are included locally in the file called `GoalDescription.md` Please reference that file for the specs relating to the goal design.
+The demo of the goal begins below:

-This is a demo of goal #68:
+# This is a demo of goal #68:

 ## blackjack-console-game